grasflow/Coinect/.ai/api-plan.md

 - `400 Bad Request` - Missing required fields or invalid data
 - `401 Unauthorized` - Missing or invalid token
-- `403 Forbidden` - Client or tags belong to different user
+- `403 Forbidden` - Client belongs to different user
-- `404 Not Found` - Client or tag not found
+- `404 Not Found` - Client not found

 **Validation:**